The Best Dental Insurance Plans in Canada, Ranked (2026)

 $114.69

-* Average monthly premium for adults aged 21-44
+* Average monthly premium for adults aged 21-44.
+Rates are accurate as of February 2026

 Is dental insurance worth it in Canada?

-It’s worth buying private dental insurance in Canada if the cost of dental coverage would be less than the amount you regularly spend out of pocket on dental work that’s not covered by your provincial health plan or group benefits.
+It’s worth buying private dental insurance in Canada if the cost of dental coverage is less than the amount you regularly spend out of pocket on dental work that’s not covered by your provincial health plan or group benefits.

 For most adults in Canada, dental services aren’t covered by public health insurance.
 And for those without access to workplace benefits—such as single self-employed or retired Canadians—there’s no other way to get coverage for these procedures.